Resort and Zion National Park Information During this Time

 Zion National Park is providing Day Use recreational access to select areas within the park.
 State parks and BLM lands are also open for hiking, mountain biking and ATVing.
 Please read this critical shuttle information for Zion NP:

-As of July 1, 2020, Zion National Park will resume their shuttle service.
 Occupancy on each shuttle will be reduced by almost 1/3rd to provide for social distancing.
 It is recommended to wear a mask while on the shuttle.
 You will secure your place on the shuttle using a ticketing system through www.recreation.gov.
 This will protect visitors by preventing long lines of visitors waiting for hours to obtain a seat on the shuttle.
-The first available shuttle time is 6:00 am with the last shuttle time at 4:00 pm.
+The first available shuttle time is 7:00 am with the last shuttle time at 5:00 pm.
 The cost to schedule your shuttle time is only $1.00 per ticket.
 The regular entrance fees into ZNP will apply.
 Be prepared with your annual pass, senior pass, or to purchase a pass into Zion for $35.00.
 These passes will cover all those in the vehicle or up to five people through the walk-in entrance.
-Please print each ticket and bring it with you.
 One ticket will be issued for each person who has scheduled their shuttle time.
-You may be required to present your ticket at each stop inside ZNP when getting on a new shuttle.
+You may be required to present your ticket or show your phone with the ticket information at each stop inside ZNP when getting on a new shuttle.
 It is recommended you arrive approximately 15 minutes prior to your scheduled ticket time.
 You may not drive yourself into the scenic canyon where the majority of the hikes are located.
 You may only drive from the south entrance to the east entrance on highway 9.

-At this time, the Springdale shuttle is not running so you will need to park your vehicle or RV at the Visitor’s Center parking lot, one of the parking lots just outside of ZNP, or in one of the town’s designated street parking places.
-Allow time to walk or ride your bike to the entrance where you will find the shuttle system by the Visitor Center.
+You will park your vehicle or RV at the Visitor’s Center parking lot, one of the parking lots just outside of ZNP, or in one of the town’s designated street parking places.
+Allow time to ride the Springdale shuttle to the entrance where you will find the shuttle system by the Visitor Center.

 Pedestrians, bikes and e-bikes will be permitted in the canyon.
 If you are on a bike or e-bike, please note you are required to pull over to the side of the road when a shuttle bus is behind you so they may safely pass.
 You will be required to walk or ride in and out of the canyon unless you have also secured a shuttle pass through the ticketing system at www.recreation.gov.